paulelliott/fabrication/README.markdown

 * It has a belongs_to association to location and this will be generated immediately with the company object.
 This is because of the :force => true parameter being passed in.
 * After the object is created, it will update the "ceo" association with a new "drone" record.

+Alternatively, you can Fabricate(:company) without first defining the Fabricator.
+Doing so will create an empty Fabricator called ":company" and prevent you from defining the Fabricator explicitly later.

 ### Inheritance ###

 So you already have a company fabricator, but you need one that specifically generates an LLC.
 No problem!